PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: : A Fast and Scalable Dynamic Memory Allocator for PIM

 In our design, each thread cache contains eight linked lists to efficiently manage memory (de)allocations of specific sizes.
 For instance, the linked list at index 0 handles 16 B (de)allocations, while the linked list at index 7 manages 2 KB (de)allocations.
 Each linked list can hold multiple 4 KB memory blocks received from the buddy allocator, which are divided into smaller sub-blocks managed by that list (e.g., a single 4 KB block is divided into two 2 KB sub-blocks in the linked list at index 7).
 This sub-block size, termed the \emph{size class}, ensures efficient management and allocation of small memory requests.
 By maintaining a pool of fixed-size sub-blocks at the private thread caches, \pimmallocSW can quickly fulfill small-sized memory allocation requests with \texttt{O(1)} latency.
-To track the allocation status of each sub-block in thread caches, we assign a dedicated 1-bit metadata per sub-block.
+A key benefit of this size class-based approach is the elimination of external fragmentation within the thread caches.
+By design, each linked list functions as an independent pool of fixed-size memory chunks.
+The state of one pool (for instance, a large number of free 32 B chunks) therefore has no bearing on requests for another, such as a 1 KB allocation, because they are serviced by entirely separate pools.
+This design choice effectively mitigates the fragmentation problem within the thread caches.
+To track the allocation status of each sub-block in thread caches, we assign dedicated-bit metadata for each sub-block.
+As shown in \fig{fig:pim_malloc_sw}(b), each of the eight linked lists maintains its own metadata bitmap (yellow-colored box) to track the allocation status of its sub-blocks.
+For example, to handle a 16 B allocation request, \pimmallocSW searches the metadata bitmap at index 0 for a bit indicating an available sub-block (i.e., a bit with a value of 1).
+Once it finds such a bit, \pimmallocSW calculates and returns the address of the corresponding 16 B sub-block (red-colored box) based on the bit’s position (offset).
+Similarly, a 2 KB request is processed using the metadata bitmap at index 7.
 The buddy allocator is implemented identically to the straw-man PIM buddy allocator described in \sect{sect:dse_buddy_alloc}, featuring a software-managed metadata buffer to cache recently accessed buddy allocator metadata -- except that the buddy allocator's tree depth is reduced from 20 to 13.